Host City Stuttgart is at the largest festival for the blind and visually impaired in Europe

 Location: in Stuttgart's Kultur- & Kongresszentrum Liederhalle, the adjacent Hotel Maritim, the historic Reithalle and on Berliner Platz.

-Costs: admission is free.
+admission is free.
 Important to note: you need to register.

 Organiser: the German Federation of the Blind and Partially Sighted (DBSV), the Nikolauspflege – Foundation for Blind and Visually Impaired People and the Württemberg Association for the Blind and Visually Impaired (BSVW).